 This helped, but some of the vegetables reacted to this.
 Again this will be described with the vegetable that was affected.
 I did water occasionally by hand if the bales seemed to be drier than I thought they should be, but in most cases, little extra watering was necessary.

-Other possible problems you might face with straw bale gardening
+Other possible problems you might face with straw bale method

 1. Straw bales may be rather unpleasant.